Smb0660/sample-oauth/README.md

 #### Get Dummy
-For getting dummy values authentication is not required.
+For getting dummy values authorization is not required.
 ```http
   GET /dummy
 ```